-C: They do worse.
-Was he good to you, Heed?
+C: They do do worse.

+C: Was he good to you, Heed?
 I mean really good?

 H: At first.
 No, for a long time he was good to me.
-Mind you, at that age i thought candied popcorn was good treatment.
+Mind you, at twelve I thought candied popcorn was good treatment.
 He didn't get bad until he started losing money and Boss Silk was breathing down his neck.
 He had a good relationship with the Chief, but his son, Boss, was another breed of dog.
-Nothing like his father.

-C: I knew him.
-Chief Buddy Silk.
+C: I remember him.
+Buddy Silk.
 They fished together for as long as I can remember.
 Every week nearly.